fernandes-s/fernandes-s/README.md

 ### 🎯 2026 Goals

-- 📊 Start a graduate role in data, consulting, or fintech
+- 📊 Start a graduate role in data, cloud, consulting, or fintech
 - 📦 Build and publish two end-to-end data engineering or science projects (Open to suggestions and collaborations)
-- 📚 Prepare for a Master's in Data Science
+- 📚 Keep studying and learning more eveyday!

 ---